-- Vata skin type: If your skin type is ‘Vata’, your facial skin will be rough, cheeks will be dry, and your feet and hands stay cold most of the time.
+- Vata skin type: If your skin type is ‘Vata’, your facial skin will be rough, your cheeks will be dry, and your feet and hands stay cold most of the time.

-- Pitta skin type: In Pitta skin type, your skin will be oily with a little moisturization and is prone to reddish discoloration.
+- Pitta skin type: In the Pitta skin type, your skin will be oily with a little moisturization and is prone to reddish discoloration.
 At times, you might also experience a burning sensation in the skin.

 Here’s a more detailed description of each skin type:

 A. The Vata Skin Type

 It is thin, dry, rough, and prone to premature lines and wrinkles.
 When Vata Dosha is aggravated, the skin may lose plumpness prematurely.
 Lavender and Rosewood can help sustain the moisture level and nourishment of the skin.